-Our Nominating and Corporate Governance Committee and Board of Directors believes Dr. Belldegrun's expertise, experience, and track record in forming successful companies in immuno-oncology as well as his expertise as a urological oncologist provide him with the qualifications and skills to serve on our Board of Directors.
+Our Nominating and Corporate Governance Committee and Board of Directors believe that Dr. Sato's expertise and experience in life sciences, her experience as a director of other companies and her educational background provide her with the qualifications and skills to serve on our Board of Directors.